-County Central Committee and County Board of Education offices do not have a filing fee.
+County Board of Education offices do not have a filing fee.

-&lt;sup>1 Salaries and filing fees are based on salaries as of December 30, 2011.
+Salaries and filing fees for county candidates are based on salaries as of December 27, 2013.

 DECLARATION OF INTENTION

 JUDICIAL OFFICES

 Candidates for a Superior Court office are required to file a declaration of intention to become a candidate prior to filing their nomination documents.
 Candidates that do not file a declaration of intention will not be issued nomination documents.